amankhanna89/SDES2015/readme.txt

-Aman is adding readme file for checking git
+Aman is adding readme file